maemo-leste-extras/sojourner/README.md

 It originally showed the schedule for [FOSDEM](http://fosdem.org/); it has subsequently been made to show others, thanks mainly to wonderful contributors!
 It's written in *Python* and uses the [Hildon](http://pymaemo.garage.maemo.org/python_hildon_manual/) widget set.

 This software was created by [Will Thompson](http://willthompson.co.uk/) and he deserves all the credit; I just fix critical bugs and make new releases.
+This is the official and actively maintained fork.

 Download
 --------